Wazuh provides an automated way of building WPK packages using docker so there is no need for any other dependency.

 $ git clone https://github.com/wazuh/wazuh-packages && cd wazuh-packages/wpk && git checkout 4.0

 generate_wpk_package.sh script, with the different options you desire.
 This script will build a Docker image with all the necessary tools to create the WPK and run a container that will build it:

 $ ./generate_wpk_package.sh -h

-Usage: ./generate_wpk_package.sh [OPTIONS] -t, --target-system <target> [Required] Select target wpk to build [linux/windows] -b, --branch <branch> [Required] Select Git branch or tag e.g. -d, --destination <path> [Required] Set the destination path of package. -k, --key-dir <arch> [Required] Set the WPK key path to sign package. -a, --architecture <arch> [Optional] Target architecture of the package [x86_64]. -j, --jobs <number> [Optional] Number of parallel jobs when compiling. -pd, --package-directory <directory> [Required for windows] Package name to pack on wpk. -p, --path <path> [Optional] Installation path for the package.
-By default: /var. -o, --output <name> [Required] Name to the output package. -c, --checksum [Optional] Generate checksum -h, --help Show this help.
+Usage: ./generate_wpk_package.sh [OPTIONS] It is required to use -k or --aws-wpk-key, --aws-wpk-cert parameters -t, --target-system <target> [Required] Select target wpk to build [linux/windows] -b, --branch <branch> [Required] Select Git branch or tag -d, --destination <path> [Required] Set the destination path of package. -pn, --package-name <name> [Required for windows] Package name to pack on wpk. -o, --output <name> [Required] Name to the output package. -k, --key-dir <path> [Optional] Set the WPK key path to sign package. --aws-wpk-key [Optional] AWS Secrets manager Name/ARN to get WPK private key. --aws-wpk-cert [Optional] AWS secrets manager Name/ARN to get WPK certificate. --aws-wpk-key-region [Optional] AWS Region where secrets are stored. -a, --architecture <arch> [Optional] Target architecture of the package [x86_64]. -j, --jobs <number> [Optional] Number of parallel jobs when compiling. -p, --path <path> [Optional] Installation path for the package.
+By default: /var/ossec. -c, --checksum <path> [Optional] Generate checksum on the desired path. -h, --help Show this help.